Krystian19/cactus-app/README.md

 And voilà, the web client should be running @ http://localhost:5000/

 ## Todos
++ - [ ] Remove logger points in the client service that are not useful
+  + - [ ] Remove the video proxy logger
+  + - [ ] Remove the image proxy logger
++ - [ ] Include the logger in the backend service for all incoming graphQL requests
++ - [ ] Setup glossary of services in the Meta project's README.md
 + - [ ] Setup multi-language support for the client
   + - [ ] Setup a way of signaling that an episode is only available in a certain language
   + - [ ] Caption support for the video player, video server and backend admin